CaioContiG/caiocontig.github.io/_recipes/biscoito_queijo.md

 ---

 ## Baking the Biscuits
-1. **Preheat Reminder**: Ensure your oven has preheated for at least 15 minutes.
+1. **Preheat Reminder**: Ensure your oven has preheated for at least 15 minutes, for my oven is around 20-25.
 2. **Bake**: Place the biscuits on the baking pan.
    - No need to space them far apart, as they do not expand significantly during baking.
    - Bake for around 20 minutes (fresh) or up to 40 minutes (frozen).